Understand, then Act.

 THE PGP METHOD

-PGP’s Health Communication System creates groundswell movements for health and provides a dramatic alternative to current large-scale behavior change campaigns using only validated approaches from the industry and the public sector.
-This program are broken into four distinct phases, with timelines dependent on the scope of work.
+PGP’s approach creates groundswell movements for health and provides a dramatic alternative to current large-scale behavior change campaigns.
+PGP uses only evidence-based approaches from industry and the public sector.
+PGP's health behavior change campaigns are broken into four distinct phases, with timelines dependent on the scope of work.

 PHASE 1: RESEARCH

 PGP integrates into existing partner and stakeholder networks.
-PGP staff meet with all relevant internal and external parties in order to ensure its efforts compliment previous and ongoing programs.
+PGP staff meet with all relevant internal and external parties in order to ensure its efforts complement previous and ongoing programs.

-PGP's team of researchers performs formative research.
-This research includes literature reviews of health science, ethnographic, and marketing research.
-Formative research also includes online and social monitoring.
+PGP's team of researchers and analysts performs formative research.
+This research includes literature reviews of health science, ethnographic, and marketing research, operationalized by PGP's unique public health monitoring capability described here.
 Researchers examine the public discourse related to health topics, in order to determine gaps in understanding as well as themes.
-Each theme, or particular way a community discusses a health topic, is explored in order to identify why these particular messages resonate more than others.
+Each theme, or particular way a community discusses a health topic, is explored in order to identify why particular messages resonate more than others.
 Researchers also determine priority populations, or which audience segments require their own tailored health communication.
 Often, PGP's campaigns include multiple audiences who receive their own distinct information.

 PHASE 2: STRATEGY